Jito/listag/README.markdown

 		}
 	]

-´value´ is intended to be used as *id* for each tag, e.g. when adding products and having to process them later filtering by id. ´customValue´, if defined, will become the default value for that tag and will be shown in the custom tag input (if ´customValue: true´) when the user selects the tag, before adding it.
+`value` is intended to be used as *id* for each tag, e.g. when adding products and having to process them later filtering by id. `customValue`, if defined, will become the default value for that tag and will be shown in the custom tag input (if `customValue: true`) when the user selects the tag, before adding it.

-You can use the public ´tag´ method for formatting purposes:
+You can use the public `tag` method for formatting purposes:

 	var tag = $.jito.listag.tag(label, value, customValue);